Fighting Fraud Corruption Locally Strategy 2020s

-Fighting Fraud and Corruption Locally 2020 is the updated counter fraud and corruption strategy for local government.
+Fighting Fraud and Corruption Locally 2020s is the counter fraud and corruption strategy for local government.
 It provides a blueprint for a coordinated response to fraud and corruption perpetrated against local authorities with the support of those at the top.
-Join us for our launch conference, Wednesday October 16 2020.

 Local authorities continue to face a significant fraud challenge and while the official figures are dated the argument about protecting funds and vulnerable people remains.
 The National Fraud Authority estimated local authorities face the threat of £2.1bn fraud in a year in 2013.
 In fact, the Annual Fraud Indicator produced by Crowe Clark Whitehill estimates that figure may be as high as £7.8bn in 2017, out of a total of £40.4bn for the public sector as a whole)..
 The Government’s Economic Crime Plan states that the numbers of fraud offences rose by 12% during 2018 to 3.6 million – constituting a third of all crimes in the UK.

 Board members and contributors

 CLLR Richard Watts

 Chair Resources Board, Local Government Association Leader Islington Council